subhadig/subhadig.github.io/_posts/2020-01-15-my-list-of-things-to-do-after-installing-debian-on-the-pc.md

 ![XFCE font settings](assets/images/debian-after-install-xfce-font-settings.png)

-I usually play with the *Hinting* and *Sub-pixel order* settins till I get the best combination because these settings is dependent on the hardware and can vary from one hardware combination to another.
+I usually play with the *Hinting* and *Sub-pixel order* settings till I get the best combination because these settings is dependent on the hardware and can vary from one hardware combination to another.